ptr727/PlexCleaner/README.md

 ## Release Notes

 - Version 2.9:
-  - Added `--debug` option that will launch and wait for a debugger to be attached.
+  - Added `--debug` option that will wait for a debugger to be attached on launch.
+  - `develop` docker builds will install the .NET SDK and the VsDbg .NET Debugger.
 - See [Release History](./HISTORY.md) for older Release Notes.

 ## Questions or Issues